maibennett/sta235/exampleSite/content/Assignments/Homework/Homework3/_index.en.md

 - **When a question is asking you to explain, you need to provide an actual explanation:** If the assignment is asking to explain the difference between A and B, it's not enough to say "A is greater than B".
 That's pretty trivial.
 What the assignment is asking is for you to give an explanation of *why A is greater than B*.

 - **No need to add things that are not being asked**: In a few submissions, students go beyond the question and answer other things.
-This part of the answers do not give you extra points (but could eventually carry a discount if you have an important conceptual flaw).
+This part of the answers does not give you extra points (but could eventually carry a discount if you have an important conceptual flaw).
 Keep it short and sweet.

 - **Unbalance is not the same as confounding**: We had discussed this in class, but remember that unbalance does not necessarily mean confounding.
 This because: (1) not all variables are confounders and (2) if I can adjust for it (observed), then it's no longer causing a confounding problem either.